WHAT WE DO

 The term trauma has been used in many contexts by many different people and has lost some of its essential meaning.

 For us, trauma refers to any event that is extremely upsetting such as rape, sexual abuse or a devastating natural disaster.
 A traumatic event overwhelms a person’s inner resources for dealing with the situation.
-Trauma is not limited to one’s experience of the traumatic event, but also includes the psychological aftermath that remains in the body, mind and heart and significantly reduces a woman or girl’s ability to live a meaningful, fulfilling life.
+Trauma is not limited to one’s experience of the traumatic event, but also includes the psychological aftermath that remains in the body, mind and heart and significantly reduces a woman or girl’s ability to live a fulfilling and meaningful life.

 Trauma is complex and nuanced: it expresses itself differently in every individual.